LuKks/like-fetch/README.md

 // Sets the 'Content-Type' header to 'application/json'
 // And if body is not undefined then does a JSON.stringify(body) const response = await fetch('https://example.com', { requestType: 'json', body: { username: 'test' } })

+// Sets the 'Content-Type' header to 'application/x-www-form-urlencoded'
+// And if body is not undefined then it stringifes URLSearchParams using the body const response = await fetch('https://example.com', { requestType: 'url', body: { username: 'test' } })
 ```

 ## Response types